How to Audit a Google Ads Account: The Ultimate PPC Audit Checklist 2024

 All ads within each ad group are unique.
 If you have duplicate ads in an ad group, you are depriving yourself of an opportunity to run A/B tests and find the most appealing copy resonating with your users.

 All ad groups have at least 2 ads.
-As a rule of thumb, it’s recommended to have multiple ads to be able to test various messages and eventually find the winning proposition.
+As a rule of thumb, it’s recommended to have as many ads as possible to be able to test various messages and eventually find the winning proposition.

 No outdated ad formats are used.
 You would be surprised how many accounts are still using Standard Ad Texts that were retired in 2017!
 This is just another missed opportunity to tell more about your company, as these ads only allow you to express the idea in 95 characters against 270 in Expanded Text Ads.

 All available space in ads is used.
-Check if all your ETAs are using Headline 3 – this is another way to increase CTR simply because you can convey more with extra 30 characters.
+Check if all your ETAs are using Headline 3 and ig your RSAs are providing all the copy options possible – this is another way to increase CTR and conversion rates simply because you can offer different arguments to sell or attract your audience.

 All active ads are eligible to run.
 Keep an eye on ads that have been disapproved by Google to quickly fix the issues.